ni/nimi-python/docs/nidmm/functions.rst

 .. function:: perform_open_cable_comp(conductance, susceptance)

     For the NI 4082 and NI 4072 only, performs the open cable compensation measurements for the current capacitance/inductance range, and returns open cable compensation **Conductance** and **Susceptance** values.
-You can use the return values of this function as inputs to niDMM\_ConfigureOpenCableCompValues.
+You can use the return values of this function as inputs to :py:func:`nidmm.configure_open_cable_comp_values`.

     This function returns an error if the value of the :py:data:`nidmm.function` attribute is not set to NIDMM\_VAL\_CAPACITANCE (1005) or